London: The Ultimate Guide to Britain's Historic Capital

 London: Beyond Big Ben and Buckingham Palace

-London is a city of layers—Roman ruins beneath medieval churches, Victorian pubs next to gleaming skyscrapers, royal tradition alongside cutting-edge culture.
-With 2,000 years of history and one of the world's most diverse populations, London rewards those who venture beyond the tourist highlights.
+London welcomed 21.7 million international visitors in 2024, reclaiming its position among the world's most visited cities[1](https://www.visitlondon.com/).
+But numbers barely hint at the depth awaiting exploration.
+This is a city of layers—Roman ruins beneath medieval churches, Victorian pubs next to gleaming skyscrapers, royal tradition alongside cutting-edge culture.
+With 2,000 years of history and one of the world's most diverse populations (over 300 languages spoken), London rewards those who venture beyond Big Ben and the changing of the guard.

 Understanding London's Neighborhoods